jasonsbarr/introduction-to-python/README.md

     - Watch: 6.00 [Lecture 3: Problem solving](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/unit-1/lecture-3-problem-solving/)
     - Note: You will generally see the algorithm they call "bisection search" referred to as "binary search" on coding websites and in algorithm problems.
     - Do: 6.0001 Pset 0
+    - Do: 6.0001 finger exercises - simple algorithms

 ### II.
 Functions: the building blocks for your programs